 - If you have luggage, you may not be allowed to check any bags if you arrive less than 45 minutes before your scheduled flight time.
 If you are late, that might be quite a dilemma, especially if you have too large a bag to carry-on, or too many bags.
 Even if the bag can be carried on, you'll have to discard any liquid items, like toiletries, before getting to the security gate.
 (I've noticed that some airports are requiring even more time than that, so check the airport that you'll be returning from with their rules.)

 - Call the Sky Harbor 24 hour parking hotline at 602-273-4545 for up-to-the minute information on available space.
 If the standard economy lots fill up, the overflow lots will be opened, however passengers are advised not to travel to the overflow lots unless directed there by signage or airport staff.
 In order to encourage people to use the terminal garages during the holidays, Sky Harbor sometimes offers coupons -- up to 40% off!
-Check recent announcements in the What's Happening section of their website for current offers.
+Check here for the latest coupon offers.

 - Consider parking at an off-airport facility.
 Have a back-up plan (another company--and bring directions and a phone number!) in case that lot is full.